frequent questions

 Banco de Portugal’s website – TARGET2

-Legal Systems for Payment Services and Electronic Money (only in Portuguese)
+Legal Framework for Payment Services and Electronic Money (in Portuguese only)

 Transfers – What they are